MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-offline.md

 | Microsoft R Open | 3.3.3 | [MRAN web site](https://mran.microsoft.com/download/) |
 | Microsoft .NET Core | 1.1 | [.NET Core download site](https://www.microsoft.com/net/core) |

 The file name for MRO is `microsoft-r-open-3.3.3.tar.gz`.

-The .NET Core download page provides platform-specific instructions.
-For offline scenarios, you will need to adapt the instructions for your system.
+The .NET Core download page for Linux provides gzipped tar files for supported platforms.
+In the Runtime column, click **x64** to download a tar.gz file for the operating system you are using.
+Multiple versions of .NET Core are available.
+Be sure to choose from the 1.1.1 (Current) list.

 ## Download R Server installer